Novaes/ouro/readme.md

         *Make sure terra is in your $PATH or you have an alias to it

     most important branches:
-        -> dev/direct-mt-mk: by Direct method (multi-threaded and over multiple-kernels) -> dev/lowering-mt: by Lowering (multi-threaded, using optimized GEMM) -> wip/fastconvolution: by FFT method (using kernels: FFTKERNELS, TRANSPOSE and CMULT) wip/tuneNumOfKernels: Direct method auto-tuning the number of kernels wip/mthreading: Direct method only multi-threading
+        -> Direct Method (multi-threaded and auto-tuned)
+        -> Lowering (multi-threaded, using optimized GEMM)
+        -> FFT-based method (using kernels: FFTKERNELS, TRANSPOSE and CMULT) wip/tuneNumOfKernels: Direct method auto-tuning the number of kernels wip/mthreading: Direct method only multi-threading
         wip/vectinstr: Direct method only using vecinstr